Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 Current progress: Mobile application(s) validation process flow completed, currently working on finishing smart contracts

+Please feel free to either:
+* Pick of any of the current issues marked as help wanted, participate on the ones marked for discussion (mainly anyone really) or create an issue for any new feature.
-Please feel free to ping me (Juan @juanfranblanco twitter) for a chat if you want to help and make some pull:).
-Please make a pull if you find any grammar mistakes, everything is WIP.
+* Ping me (Juan @juanfranblanco twitter) for a chat if you want to help.
+* Please make a pull if you find any grammar mistakes, in this readme (current documentation) everything is WIP.

 ## Why?